Lorenc1o/Lorenc1o.github.io/_posts/en/2023-07-10-Introduction to ATM.md

 5. Environment: Aviation currently contributes to adverse environmental effects.
 The global challenge for ATM is to minimize the negative impacts caused by civil aviation activities and work towards environmental sustainability.

+## Functional Airspace Blocks {#functional-airspace-blocks}

+One solution to many of the previously mentioned problems in Europe is being attacked using the concept of **functional airspace block (FAB)**[^7].
+FABs are a key mechanism of the Single European Sky (SES) initiative, which aims to reorganize air traffic management (ATM) in the European Union (EU) in a more efficient and rational manner.
+FABs are established regardless of state boundaries and are designed to be performance-driven and optimized.

+The problem FABs aim to solve is the fragmentation of air traffic management in the EU.
+Currently, every time a plane enters the airspace of a Member State, it is serviced by a different air navigation service provider (ANSP) based on different rules and operational requirements.
+Each service provider procures tailored equipment and most maintain their own training schools and all other support functions.
+This fragmentation impacts safety, limits capacity, and adds to cost.

+FABs are important because they are designed to improve capacity and efficiency, enhance safety, and lower costs for air navigation services through enhanced cooperation and integration across borders.
+They are expected to change the landscape of ATM service provision and provide an invaluable tool for ANSPs in reaching binding performance targets.
+They also facilitate civil-military coordination in airspace and air traffic management.

+FABs are also a tool to develop a Single European Sky.
+They are vital for reducing airspace fragmentation and are necessary to accommodate the steadily growing traffic, as well as to minimize delays by managing the traffic more dynamically.
+Objectives for enhancing current safety standards and overall efficiency can best be achieved by increasing the scale of operations, regardless of national borders.

+As of the time of the article, all nine FABs have been declared, established, and notified to the European Commission.
+However, the implementation is still far too slow for almost all FABs.
+Delays in delivering operational FABs are holding back the implementation to a significant degree, which in turn generates inefficiencies in the entire European air traffic management system.
+This results in extra costs of close to € 5 billion a year which are passed on to airlines and their customers in addition to increased journey times, delays, and emissions.

+## Conclusion {#conclusion}

+In this post, we have explored the world of Air Traffic Management, focusing on Air Traffic Control.
+We have seen how the airspace is divided into controlled and uncontrolled zones, and how the different controlled zones are classified based on the type of traffic they handle.
+We have also seen how the Air Traffic Control system works, and how the different types of controllers work together to ensure the safety of the aircraft and the passengers.
+Finally, we have seen how Air Traffic Flow Management is done, and how it is used to make sure that the demand doesn't exceed the capacity of the ATC system.

+Moreover, we have addressed the global challenges of Air Traffic Management, and how the concept of Functional Airspace Blocks is being used to solve some of these problems in Europe.

+I hope you have enjoyed this post and that you have learned something new.
+If you have any questions or comments, feel free to reach out to me.
+I would love to hear from you!

 ## References {#references}

 [^1]: I will start this journey via the free courses delivered by [Eurocontrol Learning Zone](https://learningzone.eurocontrol.int/ilp/pages/internal-dashboard.jsf?menuId=1107&locale=en-GB#/?dashboardId=7).